sashathomas/Turtle-Kali/README.md

 # Turtle-Kali Installation and Usage Guide

-Last year at Purdue, many of you saw my customized version of Kali.
-I've had to redo this installation and configuration process a bunch of times so I decided to automate it.
-I hope this guide is useful for anyone who is curious or wants to try my custom Kali setup!
+I've had to redo the installation and configuration process of my Kali setup a bunch of times so I decided to automate it.
+I hope this guide is useful for anyone who is curious or wants to try it!

 <img width="1840" alt="Screenshot 2023-12-10 at 3 22 49 PM" src="https://github.com/sashathomas/Turtle-Kali/assets/59403796/fa44a96a-0e89-420d-984a-401499d7d014">